 The following jewelry industry organizations offer scholarships to jewelry students.
 Contact each organization directly for more information.

 Established to provide an opportunity for new students to attend the Academy.
-Winner receives an all-expenses-paid scholarship to any Open Session class at the Academy.
-Scholarship for any 3-day class includes tuition, transportation, and lodging in San Francisco.
-Winner will be announced on June 1, 2017.
+Winner receives an all-expenses-paid scholarship to any regular 3-day Open Session class at the Academy.
+Scholarship includes tuition, transportation, and lodging in San Francisco.
+Winner will be announced on June 15, 2017.

 MORT ABELSON SCHOLARSHIP